 Other waste items being dumped included used motor oil, used antifreeze, brake cleaners, parts washer solvents and other products.
 The improper disposal of these waste products adversely affected our surface waters, recreational waters and drinking water supply.

 Recognizing the potential health effects of a contaminated drinking water supply, the health district worked with the water district, County and City code enforcement agencies, waste reclamation facilities, Nevada Department of Environmental Protection and the Bureau of Land Management to find a solution.

 The solution was a program to inspect and regulate all businesses that generate ≤ 220 lbs (100 kg) of hazardous waste per month, which would be operated by the health district's Solid Waste and Compliance office.

 The proposed solution received support from all of the aforementioned agencies, Senator Dina Titus and the Sierra Club and it was approved on Oct.
 26, 2000 by the Southern Nevada District Board of Health and began implementation on Jan.
 1, 2001.

-Revenue generated from the Waste Management Audit Certificate Fees is returned to the program for operational costs, which include investigating complaints, submitted by residents, regulatory agencies, and elected officials, about illegal dumping activities by CESQG businesses.
+Revenue generated from the Waste Management Assessment Certificate Fees is returned to the program for operational costs, which include investigating complaints, submitted by residents, regulatory agencies, and elected officials, about illegal dumping activities by CESQG businesses.